chocolatey-community/chocolatey-packages/automatic/brave/README-release.md

 ## Notes

-* This is an **official release version** of Brave.
+- This is an **official release version** of Brave.
 It is in continuous development with new releases landing approximately every three weeks.

+- **If the package is out of date please check [Version History](#versionhistory) for the latest submitted version.
+If you have a question, please ask it in [Chocolatey Community Package Discussions](https://github.com/chocolatey-community/chocolatey-packages/discussions) or raise an issue on the [Chocolatey Community Packages Repository](https://github.com/chocolatey-community/chocolatey-packages/issues) if you have problems with the package.
+Disqus comments will generally not be responded to.**